-This instructable will show you how to make a cheap and simple driver circuit in order to get high voltage arcs out of a component called a flyback transformer.
+This instructable will show you how to make a simple driver circuit for obtaining high voltage arcs out of a component called a flyback transformer.

-A flyback transformer, sometimes called a line output transformer are used in older CRT TV's and computer monitors to produce the high voltage needed to power the CRT and electron gun.
-They also have other auxiliary windings built into them that the TV manufacturers use to power other parts of the TV, so they are usually customised by the manufacturers.
+A flyback transformer, sometimes called a line output transformer, are used in older CRT TV's and computer monitors to produce the high voltage required to drive the CRT and electron gun.
+They also have auxiliary low voltage windings built into them which the TV designers use to power other parts of the TV, they are usually customized for a particular model of TV.

 For the high voltage experimenter they are used to make high voltage arcs, which is what this instructable will show you how to do with just a few simple electronic components.